Flying on a Boeing 737 Max 9? Here's what to know.

 Is flying safe?

 Airline officials and aviation regulators like to point out that there has not been a fatal crash of a U.S. airliner since 2009.
-However, in the past year there has been an sharp increase in close calls being investigated by federal officials.
+However, in the past year, there has been a sharp increase in close calls being investigated by federal officials.

 for more features.